 <asp:Image ID="Image1" runat="server" Width="224px" Height="48px" ImageUrl="~/Loading.gif">

-The loading panel does not "replace" the updated control by default.
+The loading panel does not "replace" the control that is being updated by the AJAX request by default.
 Instead, it is shown "over" the control.
-The Transparency property value should be set in percentage (values 0-100).
+The RadAjaxLoadingPanel has a Transparency property value that should be set in percentage - values (0-100).
 The default value of the Transparency property is 0, which means the loading panel is absolutely visible.

-See the online demo and check how changing the transparency value changes loading panel appearance.
+See the RadAjaxLoadingPanel online demo and try modifying the transparency value to see how the appearance of the loading panel changes.

 RadAjaxLoadingPanel supports skinning and you can change its skin by setting the Skin property to the name of the respective skin.
 The default value of the Skin property is "" (no skin).